ONSdigital/business-register-business-deduplication-result-analyser/docs/impala-business-index-scripts.md

 ## Output

 Produces counts based on the `business_datasources` view, split by `Trading Status`.
-The output shows how many of records from each datasource were used to make the Business Index record.
+The output shows how many Business Index records were made up of only the sources described.
 A summary row is included:
 ```
 === Trading Status: ACTIVE ===
 Total Business Index: 3